When does switching business credit card issuers make sense?

 Unfortunately, in most cases, you will not get the benefits associated with new account holders — such as a sign-up bonus or intro APR — when you switch products.

 Keep your current credit card but upgrade the terms

-Instead of switching accounts with the same issuer, an alternative method is to have your original credit card upgraded.
+Instead of switching accounts with the same issuer, an alternative method is to upgrade your original credit card.
 Call your issuer and ask if you can change the terms of your account.

 Get a new card from the same issuer

-There are a number of advantages to having multiple cards with the same issuer, including:
+There are several advantages to having multiple cards with the same issuer, including:

 - Credit pre-approval.
 When you use one account responsibly, the issuer may be confident that you can do so again with a second credit card.
 Therefore, you may receive a pre-approval offer for a card with a better rewards program than the one you have now.

 - Convenience.
-Having all of your credit card accounts with the same issuer can make your life easier.
-Account management would be streamlined, so you would just have to visit one website or app to monitor activity and pay bills.
+Having all your credit card accounts with the same issuer can make your life easier.
+You would only have to visit one website or app to monitor activity and pay bills.

 - Maximum rewards.
 You can often access complementary rewards and benefits by holding a combination of cards from the same issuer, often with a business card in the mix.
 The Chase trifecta and the Amex trifecta are examples of this strategy.

 - Greater borrowing opportunities.
 When you have several well-managed credit cards with the same issuer, you increase your value as a customer.
 That can put you in a great position when applying for other products offered by the same institution, such as mortgages and car loans.